-The strong dependence of $\gamma$-ray emissivity on $q$ also has implications for the parametrization of $q_\mathrm{inj}$.
-As discussed in \synchweb, in recent work by \citet{Caprioli2020}, the authors find a magnetosonic post-cursor wave that can efficiently scatter particles from the shock acceleration region.
-The development of this wave depends on the ratio between the downstream Alfvén velocity $v_{A,2}$ and the downstream velocity $u_2$.
+The strong dependence of the $\gamma$-ray emissivity on $q$ also has implications for the parameterization of $q_\mathrm{inj}$.
+As discussed in \synchweb, \citet{Caprioli2020} recently reported a magnetosonic post-cursor wave that can efficiently scatter particles from the shock-acceleration region.
+The development of this wave depends on the ratio of the downstream Alfvén velocity $v_{A,2}$ and the downstream velocity $u_2$.
 This modifies $q_\mathrm{inj}$ to